xXTheBigGunXx/QRGraphics/README.md

 - Improve my understanding of GUI development.
 - Gain experience with Git and GitHub workflows.

+  #Color meaning
+  - Grey - are not filled with information
+  - Red - finder patterns.

 ## QR code creation explained

 1. Firstly I just create a screen that is all white.
 The only thing that is important for this step what the dimentions